Level of difficulty 3

 Recommended method of shocking

-Once the time has elapsed, the packages can be removed from the bath and submerged in iced water to chill.
-As a convenient alternative, we recommend using a siphon to remove the water from the vessel.
+Once the time has elapsed, the package must be submerged in iced water to chill.
+We recommend using a siphon to remove the water from the vessel.
 After turning off the immersion circulator, refill the vessel with iced water–most immersion circulators will continue to measure the temperature.
 If the water’s temperature exceeds 70 F/21 C after fifteen minutes, repeat the cooling process.
-When the packages have settled at this temperature, siphon out the cold water.
-Remove the Lipavi rack with the pork belly packages and refrigerate at 40 F/4 C. This method saves space and allows for cold air to circulate around the packages.
+When the package(s) have settled at this temperature, siphon out the cold water.
+Remove the Lipavi rack with the pork belly package and refrigerate at 40 F/4 C. This method saves space and allows for cold air to circulate around the package.
 In the chilled state, they can be safely refrigerated for up to two weeks.

 In a small sauce pan, combine the 0.5 cups/120 ml molasses with the 0.5 cups/120 ml white vinegar.
 Bring to a a steady simmer and reduce by half to 0.5 cups/120 ml.
 Allow to cool and stage into a squirt bottle or other appropriate container for drizzling.

-Slice the pork belly thick enough so that it stands up on the plate–you may have to “square” the bottom side in order to do this–trimmings become snacks for the cook!
+Submerge the packaged pork belly in hot tap water to melt the gel.
+Remove from the package and pat dry.
+Slice the pork belly into four pieces, thick enough so that it stands up on the plate–you may have to “square” the bottom side in order to do this–trimmings become snacks for the cook!
+Cut hash marks on one side of the pork belly to create the crisscross effect.
+Set aside.